-- Space key: The space can be helpful when creating memorable phrases but should never be the first or last character.
+- Spacebar can be helpful when creating memorable phrases but should never be the first or last character

-- Other keyboard characters may be used: Angle brackets, quotation marks, and colons are among them.
-However, the behaviour of these items can be erratic and should be used with caution.
+- Other keyboard characters may be used: Angle Brackets, Quotation marks, and colons are among them.
+However, the behavior of these items can be erratic and should be used with caution.

-- Not consist of only a single complete dictionary word 7 characters or longer (spelled forwards or in reverse i.e "esrever"), but may include short dictionary words (6 characters or less) within it.
+- Not consist of only a single complete dictionary word 7 characters or longer (spelled forwards of in reverse i.e "esrever"), but may include short dictionary words (6 characters or less) within it.

 - Not be a common keyboard sequence such as qwerty, 123123, abcabc, etc.